 Your long runs should be approximately 25% of your total weekly mileage.
 For instance, I run 45-50 miles per week.
 My long runs are generally 11-13 miles.
 During these runs, I should feel relaxed and able to hold a light conversation.
 These runs build your endurance, allowing you to sustain aerobic movement for extended periods of time.
 Mentally, they teach you how to be patient and how to settle into a smooth, relaxed (but not sluggish) pace.

 In the chart below, my long run lasted about 90 minutes and my heart rate averaged 139 beats per minute.
 It felt comfortable without feeling lazy.
 My WHOOP data shows which zones my heart rate fluctuated between, and gives me reassurance that I wasn’t pushing my body harder than I needed to be (I stopped twice to stretch and grab water, hence the dip in HR).
-Some people may feel comfortable at different paces or heart rates, so it is important to pay attention to cardiovascular effort relative to your max.
+Some people may feel comfortable at different paces or heart rates, so it is important to pay attention to cardiovascular effort relative to your max (here’s more on how to calculate your maximum heart rate).

 Training Zone: VO2 Max